By analyzing data across 36 factors, we determined the best places for living with a disability

 There were six factors in our affordability score:

 Livable wage: This is the wage that allows residents to meet minimum standards of living within a state.
-Data comes from MIT’s Living Wage Calculator.
+Data is in 2020 dollars and comes from MIT’s Living Wage Calculator.

 Monthly housing costs: This is the median housing cost in a state.
-Data comes from the U.S. Census Bureau.
+Data comes from the U.S. Census Bureau and is for 2019.

-Percent of residents with a disability in public housing: Data comes from the Department of Housing and Urban Development.
+Percent of residents with a disability in public housing: Data comes from the Department of Housing and Urban Development and is for 2020.

 Percent of households receiving SNAP benefits: Of the households having at least one member with a disability, this is the percent that received SNAP benefits (food stamps).
-Data comes from the U.S. Census Bureau.
+Data comes from the U.S. Census Bureau and is for 2019.

-Average SNAP benefit per person: Data comes from the USDA.
+Average SNAP benefit per person: Data comes from the USDA and is for 2020.

 Our livability score considered seven metrics: